KevZhi/SingScoring/README.md

 5. Tick "DSP" on main window of Puredata, try to hum something, You'll see the pitchDetect.pd window two parameters are changing, then you're able to run the main executable created by Unity

-    We suggest you to remove the IAC bus setting or delete the LoopMIDI after using our App, for not making any trouble when you use any MIDI-releated app in the future.
+    We suggest you to remove the IAC bus setting or delete the LoopMIDI after using our App, for not making any trouble when you use any MIDI-releated app in the future.

 ## Denpendency